-Family, friends remembering Galen Young
+Family, friends remembering Galen Young after car crashes into house

 “That’s what she woke up to.
 Her home being broke into by a vehicle,” Basemore said.

-Basemore says he’s known Young since the late 90s during their professional basketball days.
-Young started his sports career here in Memphis playing at Hillcrest high school.
+Basemore says he’s known Young since the late ’90s during their professional basketball days.
+Young started his sports career here in Memphis playing at Hillcrest High School.

 In college, Young eventually played for the Charlotte 49ers.
 There he helped the team win 43 games while capturing the 1999 Conference USA Tournament title and reaching the 1998 Conference USA Tournament Championship game, according to a press release.